Epiconcept-Paris/nodetree-js/README.md

 // get hashcode of the node tree var sHashCode = oNodeBase.hashcode()
-// create a new node tree from a serialized one var oNewNodeTree = Tree.loadFromString( sSerialized )
+// create a new node tree from a serialized one var oNewNodeTree = Nodetree.loadFromString( sSerialized )

 // get a node inside the tree with the id oNodeChild_4 = oNewNodeTree.getElementById( 'id_myNode_child_4' )